ltabis/electron-dev-environment/README.md

 ### Github Action configuration

-The action will only be trigered when you push or accept a pull request on the 'test' branch.
+The action will only be triggered when you push or accept a pull request on the 'test' branch.

 The action is separated in multiple steps:
 - Checkout the code to the VM.